 A Very Brief Explanation of the Bristol Sessions

-In July of 1927, the Victor Talking Machine Company brought a field recording unit to the upper floors of the Taylor-Christian Hat Company.
-That building sat on the Tennessee side of the border in Bristol.
-Ralph Peer came with the machine to direct the sessions.
+In July of 1927, Ralph Peer of the Victor Talking Machine Company arrived in Bristol.
+He came on a mission to capture Hillbilly Music to market to the masses.
+Peer set up a makeshift recording studio on the upper floors of the Taylor-Christian Hat Company which sat on the Tennessee side of the Virginia-Tennessee border in Bristol.

 It all started with an ad in the July 24th issue of the Tennessee-based Bristol News-Bulletin.
 That ad stated, “The Victor Co. will have a recording machine in Bristol for 10 days beginning Monday to record records – inquire in our store,” according to NPR.
 So, a few musicians and groups made the trip to take part in the Bristol Sessions.

-One of those groups was The Stonemans, a local family band.
+In fact, the success of The Stonemans led many musicians to want to take part in the Bristol Sessions.
 A reporter for the News-Bulletin sat in to witness their recording process.
 In his write-up, the reporter stated that Earl Stoneman had, “…received from the company $3,600 last year as his share of the proceeds on his records.”
 That is the equivalent of just over $56,000 in today’s money.
+For most Appalachian musicians, that kind of money would have been life-changing.

 The Carter Family

-One of the most important aspects of their Bristol Sessions recordings was Maybelle’s guitar work.
+Among the most influential aspects of these recordings was Maybelle’s guitar work.
 She approached the instrument in such a way that it allowed her to play both rhythm and melody simultaneously.
 Today, that is known as the “Carter scratch” style and is still prominent in many styles of country music.

 Jimmie Rodgers at The Bristol Sessions

-Jimmie Rodgers showed up to take part in The Bristol Sessions three days after the Carters.
+Jimmie Rodgers arrived in Bristol three days after the Carter Family had their recording sessions.
 Originally, he was supposed to record with The Tenova Ramblers.
-However, by the time August 4th rolled around, Jimmie was a solo act.
+However, he and the group had a falling-out and by the time August 4th rolled around, Jimmie was a solo act.
 He cut two songs that day, “Sleep Baby Sleep,” and “The Soldier’s Sweetheart.”

 Months after The Bristol Sessions, Rodgers recorded four more songs for Victor.
 Among those was “Blue Yodel no. 1” also called, “T for Texas.”
 That record sold a million copies and cemented the Singing Brakeman as the first country superstar, according to Rhino.